AishworyaKC/mern-task/README.md

+# Question 01 – Responsive Landing Page

+A simple responsive landing page built using semantic HTML and modern CSS with a mobile-first approach.

+##  Features
+- Semantic HTML structure
+- Flexbox and Grid usage

+## Tech Stack
+- HTML5
+- CSS3

+##  Responsive Design
+This page is fully responsive and works on:
+- Mobile devices
+- Tablets
+- Desktop screens

 # Question 02 – Multi Step Form

 A simple multi-step form built using React and Tailwind CSS with controlled inputs and basic validation.